dmitry-zimin/wc_ws_api/README.md

    Error statuses:
    400 if json body not valid, 422 if input_source not valid, 200 if yes.

-   Text will be processed in worker which is implemented using Sidekiq
+   Text will be processed in worker which is implemented using Sidekiq.

-   The only unclear thing is about file_path, it could be through FormData, or we need to discuss it and finish that part, now it is working with dummy file name which preloaded file.